MLLM-Bench: Evaluating Multimodal LLMs with Per-sample Criteria: MLLM-Bench Dataset

-We have recruited six volunteers.\footnote{All of whom are undergraduates, graduate students, or research assistants at a university with an all-English curriculum} Each person is responsible for annotating a subclass.
-During the annotation process, volunteers are asked to collect data that is aligned with the following dimensions:
+We have recruited six volunteers, all of whom are undergraduates, graduate students, or research assistants at a university with an all-English curriculum.
+Each volunteer is paid according to the local salary (i.e., equivalent to roughly 10 dollars per hour) and tasked with gathering data pertinent to a distinct capability level, thereby guaranteeing consistency within each specific category.
+The data collection phase spanned a duration of two weeks; they can complete it whenever convenient.
+Before data collection and annotation, they are instructed to follow a guideline.
+See details in App.~\ref{sec:task_distribution}.